oracle-samples/full-stack-disaster-recovery/README.md

 *Inform users on where to get help or how to receive official support from Oracle (if applicable)*

-## Contributing

-*If your project has specific contribution requirements, update the CONTRIBUTING.md file to ensure those requirements are clearly explained*

-This project welcomes contributions from the community.
-Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

 ## Security

 Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process